 Many missions leaders start out either completely on their own with a steep learning curve or participate in a program or internship where everything is already planned for them.
-During a year in global missions training in New York City, missions interns receive personal mentoring, practical training, and foundations for starting ministry in a community while at the same time being engaged in hands-on evangelism.
-You are challenged to work with a team, take initiative and contextualize cross-cultural outreach among a specific cultural community living in the city.
-During the year, the balance of actively receiving guidance for ministry and simultaneously taking initiative in ministry efforts and contextualized evangelism provides an essential experience for launching new missions leaders.
+During mission residency in a global city, you receive personal mentoring, practical training, hands-on experience, and foundations for starting ministry in a community while at the same time being engaged in hands-on evangelism.
+You learn to work with a team, take initiative and contextualize cross-cultural outreach among a specific cultural community living in the city.
+During the year, the balance of actively receiving guidance for ministry and simultaneously taking initiative in outreach efforts provides an essential experience for launching new the next generation of mission leaders.

 Oftentimes, missions training involves countless hours in classrooms and libraries, and those experiences can be quite valuable.
-However, you can learn through training opportunities that directly feed into what you are often doing during that week or even that day.
-Everyone is trained in specific Bible study methods that are effective for multiplying disciples, and we encourage everyone to pursue opportunities to facilitate Discovery Bible Studies cross-culturally.
+However, you greatly benefit from training opportunities that directly feed into what you are doing during that week or even later that day.
+Everyone is trained in outreach strategies that are effective for reaching new people & multiplying disciples, and we encourage everyone to pursue opportunities to facilitate bible discussions cross-culturally.

 Learning By Doing

 The best way to learn is by doing.
 The vast majority of time during the year is spent in hands-on ministry.
 Principles and practices are taught and then implemented right away.
 Experience is our teacher.
 While you have the opportunity to learn from experienced ministry leaders in the city, we also value the opportunities to learn from you as God opens new doors and leads you into new relationships in immigrant communities, among unreached peoples, and with internationals.
 There is no more exciting way to be shaped for ministry than by doing ministry in an environment that includes mentoring and intentional training.